-Because QSI encourages continued learning, if students receive an evaluation of "B" on a unit outcome, they may continue to work independently in that outcome and request another opportunity to demonstrate a higher level of mastery.
+Because QSI encourages continued learning, if students receive an evaluation of "B" on a unit outcome, they may continue to work independently on that outcome and request another opportunity to demonstrate a higher level of mastery.
 Upgrade opportunities are not automatic, nor can work be submitted at any time.
 To upgrade, the student must make arrangements with the teacher to complete the necessary work in an agreed-upon time frame.
 If the student fails to meet the deadline, he or she may lose the opportunity for the upgrade.
 Prolonging deadlines increases the student's chances of getting behind on current work, and the teacher or the Director of Instruction can determine that it is not in the student's overall best interest to continue working on past units.
 It should be noted that "A"-level mastery will not be awarded for addressing basic corrections and teacher suggestions.

-In the past, some students have intentionally avoided completing unit outcomes, or have put off mastery assessments until very late in the year.
-This places undue pressure on teachers and office staff as well as the students.
-Students who are late in completing an essential unit will have 7 days after the deadline to complete it.
-If the student has not completed the essential unit after 7 days, the teacher will put either an H, D, or W on the status report.
-If the student has received a D, they will be assigned to Unit Recovery.
+If students put off mastery assessments until very late in the year, it places undue pressure on teachers and office staff as well as the student.
+Students who are late in completing an essential unit will have 20 days after the deadline to complete it.
+If the student has not completed the essential unit after 20 days, the teacher will put either an H, D, or W on the status report.
+If the student has received a D, he or she will be assigned to Unit Recovery.

-- H is for students who are struggling with work and are not progressing.
+- H is for students who are struggling with the work and are not progressing.
 The essential unit is put on hold, and students may reenter the essential unit later. - D is for students who have demonstrated a "deficient" level of effort and are not progressing. - W means a student is withdrawn and can only be readmitted with teacher approval.